ugurkocde/IntuneOffboarding/README.md

 - Connect to Microsoft Graph
 - Search for devices
 - Display device information
-- Offboard devices from Intune, AutoPilot, and Azure AD
+- Offboard devices from Intune, AutoPilot, and Entra ID

 ## Requirements